chen-friedman/awesome-legaltech/README.md

 ## What Makes This List Special?

-**Quality-First Curation** → Only actively maintained, production-ready projects
+**Rigorous Quality Standards** → Only production-ready, actively maintained projects with real-world adoption
-**Global Coverage** → Worldwide scope with jurisdiction-specific tagging (🇺🇸 🇪🇺 🇬🇧 🇩🇪 🇮🇳)
+**Global Legal Coverage** → Worldwide scope with clear jurisdiction tagging (🇺🇸 🇪🇺 🇬🇧 🇩🇪 🇮🇳 🌍)
-**Production Focus** → Real-world tools that legal professionals actually use
+**Practitioner-Tested Tools** → Real solutions that legal professionals deploy in actual workflows
-**Rich Datasets** → High-value benchmarks and training data for AI development
+**Premium AI Resources** → Curated datasets, benchmarks, and models purpose-built for legal applications
-**Active Communities** → Thriving ecosystems and collaborative projects
+**Thriving Ecosystems** → Active communities driving innovation and collaborative development

 > **New to Legal AI?** Start with our [Quick Start Guide](#quick-start-guide) below!